 So she says the NBC Clinton series likely be produced by Fox Television Studios.

-Sister Company to Fox News.
+Sister company to Fox News.

-So if we follow your logic, Mr. Chairman, do you think that there then is a connection to Fox News?
+So if we follow your logic, Mr. Chairman, do you think that then is a connection to Fox News?

 Would they be subject to the same kind of scrutiny?